 Multimap

 By default Multimap will use map tiles from https://tile.openstreetmap.org/.
 Select the web source for the map tiles using the OSM menu and Set OSM Source.
-Because of a bug in the app it is best to do this before selecting View Menu - Map type 6 OSM.
+Show the OSM map by selecting the View Menu - Map type 6 OSM.
 Multimap will cache map tiles and will load tiles from the cache if they exist instead of from the web tile server.
 You can use different folders to cache the tiles for each web source.
 If you only use one folder you can end up with multiple web styles in your cache.
 Delete your cache files if you want to update them from the web.
 It is best to use a SSD disk for your cache, using a HDD might make the app slow.
+If you never set the folder to use for OSM map tiles they will probably be saved in the same folder as the Multimap app.
+Once the folder to use has been set it will be remembered when you restart the app.

 Download the program and unzip it using 7zip or Windows Extract All.
 Double click the Multimap.exe file to run it.
 Add a shortcut to your Start Menu or Task bar if you are going to use it often.
 The Multimap program is free to download and use.
 In the unlikely event that you have problems with it I have this disclaimer.
 The programmer accepts no responsibility for any loss or damage you might do to your PC or files or any other loss that you might occur.
 You use the program entirely at your own risk.
 You may not redistribute the program.